dpankros/uiuc_cs513_project/part_1.md

 | Dish     | highest_price        | float    | 29100      | [0,3100]              |
 | Menu     | id                   | int      | 0          |                       |

-Problems:
+This table has several data quality problems, including the following:

-`description` is wholly unused.
+- The `description` column is wholly unused.
-`menus_appeared` contains values from 0 to 7800.
-That rows in this collection indicate there are dishes that don't appear in any menu strongly suggests that those rows are incorrect.
-This calls into question the accuracy of all the data stored in `menus_appeared`.
+- The `menus_appeared` column contains values from 0 to 7800.
+The fact that rows in this collection indicate there are dishes that don't appear in any menu strongly suggests that those rows are incorrect.
+This inconsistency calls into question the accuracy of all the data stored in `menus_appeared`.
-`times_appeared` similarly contains errors that call into question the accuracy of the data stored therein.
+- The `times_appeared` column similarly contains errors that call into question the accuracy of the data stored therein.
 Obviously, negative numbers have no value and are erroneous.
-`first_appeared` and `last_appeared` contain years and unless the dataset is documenting menus from the time Christ's birth, not to mention almost one-thousand years into the future, there are obvious quality problems present.
+- The `first_appeared` and `last_appeared` columns contain years and unless the dataset is documenting menus from the time Christ's birth, not to mention almost one-thousand years into the future, there are obvious quality problems present.
-`lowest_price` and `highest_price` presumably contain currency values, but no units are referenced by the table, calling into question the usability of the column and whether it is consistent with the currency in Menu and how this column would resolve values expressed in different currencies.
+- The `lowest_price` and `highest_price` columns presumably contain currency values, but no units are referenced by the table, calling into question the usability of the column and whether it is consistent with the currency in Menu and how this column would resolve values expressed in different currencies.

-#### Menu
+#### `Menu`

+The schema for this table is as follows:

 | Table    | Column               | Type     | Null Count | Domain                |
 |----------|----------------------|----------|------------|-----------------------|